 Grant Activities

 If you are selected, you will be working with the MI and FAME USA to start a FAME chapter in your location.
-The period of performance will be about six months and if successful, you, a group of committed employers, and their selected community college partner will enter the FAME Academy starting in October 2026.
+The period of performance will be about six months and if successful, you, a group of committed employers, and their selected community college partner will enter the FAME Academy, usually starting in October.
 The FAME Academy teaches every new region how to deliver the FAME program and operate the FAME Chapter to deliver global-best results year-over-year.
-Students will be selected in the Spring of 2027 and begin employment at their selected company and classes at the community college partner in August 2027.
+Students will be selected in the Spring following FAME Academy and begin employment at their selected company and classes at the community college partner in the immediately following Fall Semester.

 Your job over the six-month period of performance is to build a group of 8-12 manufacturers that are committed to working together to start a FAME chapter.
 This means they are willing to sponsor students in the first FAME class and in most years after that.
 You will also identify the community college that will be your education partner.